dtagone/Cloud-computing-Lab/Environment-Setup.md

 ## 2. AWS CLI

 The AWS Command Line Interface was installed and its version was checked.
+Installed from offical AWS v2 msi file.

 ```text
 aws --version